The auto-entrepreneur business status in France

 The sole proprietorship or sole trader status is known as an entreprise individuelle.

 This type of business entity comprises all freelancers working under one of two different forms of business taxation: the traditional rĂ©gime rĂ©el and the micro-entreprise (formerly auto-entrepreneur).

 The auto-entrepreneur status was introduced in January 2009.
 This status simplifies the process of registering and running the smallest sole-trader businesses.
-It applies to those who wish to run a business under the Micro-BIC or Micro-BNC tax rĂ©gimes, where annual turnover is less than (2017 figures):
+It applies to those who wish to run a business under the Micro-BIC or Micro-BNC tax rĂ©gimes.
+The thresholds of the auto-entrepreneur status have doubled in 2018:

 - â‚¬170,000 for those re-selling goods or materials (micro-BIC);

 However, VAT exemption (one of the major advantages of this business status) is effective only up to the tolerance thresholds of â‚¬35,200 and â‚¬91,000 on condition that these tolerance thresholds are not exceeded by 31st December.
 Beyond these thresholds, the auto-entrepreneur will have to invoice VAT and pay it back to the State from the initial turnover thresholds of â‚¬33,200 and â‚¬88,200.
 This obligation comes into effect from Day 1 of the month of overrun.

 The maximum turnover possible in the first year of activity is calculated on a pro-rata basis depending on the date of creation of the business and based on the initial turnover thresholds of â‚¬33,200 and â‚¬88,200.
 If turnover in Year 1 exceeds this pro-rata amount, the auto-entrepreneur will be required to invoice and collect VAT from 1st January of Year 2 (loss of VAT exemption).